Georgia Tech vs. Nevada Predictions, College Basketball BetMGM Promo Codes, & Picks - December 24

 - Computer Predicted Total: 143.7

-Georgia Tech has put together a 6-5-0 record against the spread this season, while Nevada is 8-3-0.
-The Yellow Jackets have a 4-7-0 record going over the point total, while games involving the Wolf Pack have a record of 5-6-0 when it comes to hitting the over.
+Georgia Tech has gone 6-5-0 against the spread, while Nevada's ATS record this season is 8-3-0.
+The Yellow Jackets have gone over the point total in four games, while Wolf Pack games have gone over five times.

 Bet on this or any college basketball matchup at BetMGM